Skip to main content

 PhD Impact

-The PhD IMPACT project is an independent initiative from different branches of KTH staff (HR, Equality Office, professors and PhD students).
+The PhD IMPACT project is an independent initiative from different branches of KTH staff (HR, professors and PhD students).
 Our goal is to foster a welcoming and inclusive environment, creating safe spaces for open dialogues about gender-related matters.

 Our Vision